benjaminaheath/tetrisonchip/README.md

-# TETRIS ON CHIP
+# TETRIS ON CHIP ASIC
-## A testing repo for Tetris on Chip TinyTapeout Project

-This is a testing repository for experiments in the Tetris-on-Chip (ToC) Project
+Repository for Tetris-on-Chip ASIC Project